 - The written comprehensive examination will cover the field of education with emphasis on the area of specialization.

 - The oral comprehensive examination will emphasize the area of specialization.

 It is the responsibility of the candidate to schedule the required examination with the College of Education and Social Services.
-Since each program has different options for meeting the oral and written comprehensive requirements, candidates must contact the respective program chair or advisor regarding program policy.
+Since each program has different options for meeting the oral and written comprehensive requirements, candidates must contact the respective program coordinator or advisor regarding program policy.